OCTRI/fhir2hpo/README.md

 # FHIR to HPO

-This library converts FHIR STU3 Observations to HPO Terms when LOINC codes and interpretable values are present.
+This library converts FHIR STU3 Observations to Human Phenotype Ontology (HPO) Terms when LOINC codes and interpretable values are present.

+Using the jar requires local installation of the [monarch-initiative phenol library](https://github.com/monarch-initiative/phenol) that defines the domain around the HPO.

-Compile the library and run the tests using `mvn clean install`.
+Once phenol is installed, compile the library and run the tests using `mvn clean install`.

 ## Using the library